portworx/px-docs/scheduler/kubernetes/kops_asg.md

 •	Install aws cli \
 •	Create IAM role for kops and configure aws client to use your new IAM role \
 •	Create a hosted DNS zone for kops \
-•	Create S3 bucket for kops to store cluster state \
+•	Create S3 bucket for kops to store cluster state.

 ## Example - Create kubernetes cluster using Kops:
 ```